 7. Not Every Case Goes to Court

 The thought of a lawsuit can feel intimidating, but most car accident claims settle out of court through negotiations with the insurance company.
 Injury lawyers are adept at countering low offers and advocating for a fair settlement.
 If negotiations fail, they’ll prepare your case for trial, though only a small fraction of cases reach a courtroom.
+Some insurance policies also include an appraisal provision, which allows both parties to select appraisers and an umpire to resolve disputes over the amount of loss, providing a binding resolution process.

 Why This Matters: Knowing most cases settle can reduce your stress.
 A lawyer handles insurer communications, letting you focus on recovery.